af1728/a24fong/_posts/2023-10-14-how-i-made-my-personal-website.md

 [step-by-step tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/) on getting a blog up and running.

-After making changes or adding content to your website, commit your changes to the local Git repository as above.
-Then you have to push it to Github using the command `git push <remote> <branch>`.
+After making changes or adding content to the website, we can commit our changes to the local Git repository as above.
+Then we have to push it to Github using the command `git push <remote> <branch>`.
 After that, `ssh` into the university server and use the `git pull` command to automatically fetch and then merge the Github branch into the branch on the university server.